-The geometry of the three dimensional model was largely similar to the geometry of the two dimensional model, relying on the symmetric structure of the stent.
-The repetitive module of the artery is a 3D sector of a hollow cylinder with the central angle of 20° .
+The repetitive module of the artery is a 3D sector of a hollow cylinder.
 The radii of the cylinder, the inner and the outer, are determined in a manner identical to the one employed for the two dimensional model.
 The axial size of the sector was defined in accordance with the length of the stent's beam.
 The geometry of the stent's beam is obtained from a cylindrical envelope with suitable dimensions wherein the difference between the inner and outer diameters of the envelope is equal to the thickness of the stent's beam (Fig. 4).